tianzem/Gitbook/special-cases.md

 ###Penetration:

->Penetrations are needed for solar projects.
+>Penetrations are needed for Tesla projects.

 1. Same as how to deal with the [Overhang].
 Lock the plane - Drag the vertex in the 3D view - Check the vertices location in the 2D view.
 2. Always turn on the Edge Dimensions layer and [Align] the relative edges to make sure the penetration is either a square or rectangle.